WrathChaos/react-native-easy-state-view/README.md

 ## Peer Dependencies

-IMPORTANT!
+##### IMPORTANT!
 You need install them.

 ```
-    npm i crypto-js // This is the peer dependency for easy cached image
+    crypto-js                           // This is the peer dependency for easy cached image
     react-native-easy-cached-image      // Main image component, but you can implement your image component as well.
 You do not need to use this.
     react-native-material-ripple        // Main button component, but you can implement your button component as well.
 You do not need to use this.
 ```

 ## Author